Skip to main content

 Career path and progression

-With experience, you could train as a geoscientist.
+With experience, you could train to qualify as a geoscientist.

-You could also move into management, environmental engineering work, or become a laboratory technician or science teacher in a school, college or university.
+You could also work as a laboratory technician or science teacher in a school, college or university.

 Current opportunities